 The residence requirement for this degree is completion of at least 15 semester hours in two consecutive semesters of graduate work beyond the master's degree.
 Summer may be used as one of the semesters for residency purposes.

 The student applies for admission to the doctoral degree program by submitting the following to the Graduate School:

 The student submits a professional portfolio consisting of the following to the Department of Educational Leadership:

 When admission materials have been received, the Department of Educational Leadership reviews and evaluates all application materials.
 As part of the evaluation, the applicant may be invited to campus for a personal interview.
 Following the evaluation, the Department makes a recommendation to the Dean of Teachers College and the Dean of the Graduate School, who make the final decision and notify the candidate.

 After admission, the student must begin coursework within two years, and all requirements for the degree must be met within seven years from the date of the first course taken after admission to the doctoral program.

-Criteria for Selection The Department of Educational Leadership considers primarily the following criteria in determining it's recommendation: the applicant's Graduate Record Examination Scores; the grade point average in previously completed graduate work; the content of reference letters; the compatibility of the degree program and the applicant's goals/needs; other evidence of advanced graduate academic skills (writing, research, etc); and relevant career or life experiences/accomplishments.
+The Department of Educational Leadership considers primarily the following criteria in determining its recommendation: the applicant's Graduate Record Examination Scores; the grade point average in previously completed graduate work; the content of reference letters; the compatibility of the degree program with the applicant's goals/needs; other evidence of advanced graduate academic skills (writing, research, etc); and relevant career or life experiences/accomplishments.

-Assistantships A limited number of doctoral assistantships, awarded on a competitive basis, are available to candidates who are accepted into the doctoral program.
-In addition to the assistantship stipend, doctoral students receive a remission of the contingent portion of the general fee, remission of the graduate course fee and a out-of-state fee waiver.
+A limited number of doctoral assistantships, awarded on a competitive basis, are available to candidates who are accepted into the doctoral program.
+In addition to the assistantship stipend, doctoral students receive a remission of the contingent portion of the general fee, remission of the graduate course fee, and an out-of-state fee waiver.

 800-382-8540 and 765-289-1241